ovawal/system-maintenance/README.md

-## Bash sript to update, upgrade and log the system every Sunday at 2:00am
+## Bash script to update, upgrade and log the system every Sunday at 2:00am

 ### Script will run on CentOS,Rocky and RHEL systems.